francois-gm/aptoptout.github.io/README.md

 1. Codec: use **H.264** this will reduce file size and keep quality.
 2. File format: use **.mp4**
+3. Limit the bitrate to preferably **2mb/minute**, but you could go to max 8mb/min if the video is really short.
-3. MOV: don't use MOV files
+4. MOV: don't use MOV files.

+Tools to convert your video here: [cloudconvert.com/mp4-converter](https://cloudconvert.com/mp4-converter)

 **YouTube embedding**